edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Logistics_Seal.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01003713
-Comments: A device used to secure an object and protect it from unauthorized entry or tampering during transport or other logistics operations.
+rdfs:comment | A device used to secure an object and protect it from unauthorized entry or tampering during transport or other logistics operations. edi3:cefactBusinessProcess | Buy-Ship-Pay

 Properties: